-Demand Facilities are exempted from scheduling obligation and can voluntarily bid flexibility for redispatching purposes.
-Coherence between outage planning and bidding is therefore not an issue: the level for outage planning (Demand Facility) is here independent of the delivery point offering flexibility (which can be monitored via submetering).
+Demand Facilities that do not offer flexibility for redispatching are exempted from scheduling obligation.
+Demand facilities that and can voluntarily bid flexibility for redispatching purposes must also provide a schedule on the delivery point on which flexibility is offered.
+Coherence between outage planning and bidding is therefore however not an issue: the level for outage planning given at a higher level (Demand Facility) is here independent of themust not block bidding on delivery point offering flexibility (which can be monitored via submetering).
+In case of doubt outage planning can be specified on delivery point level as well.